Alicia Jacobs, M.D.

 1995 Jacobs AA, Zeller H. “Endemicity of Wild Poliovirus and Enteroviruses in a

 High Risk Population in Rural Central Madagascar.”
 Thesis.
 Yale University

 School of Medicine.

-2013 After School Velocity program grant from Fletcher Allen Health Care Community Benefits Funds.
+2013 - present After School Velocity program grant from Fletcher Allen Health Care Community Benefits Funds.
 Study an after

 school activity program for non-athletic middle school boys.

-2013 After School Mindfulness grant from Fletcher Allen Health Care Community Benefits Funds.
+2013 - present After School Mindfulness grant from Fletcher Allen Health Care Community Benefits Funds.
 Develop an after

 school mindfulness program for school age children.

 2013 Community Supported Agriculture grant from TD Bank.
 Quality study of how a CSA share affects biometrics and

 sense of wellness